arenasys/sd-tagging-helper/README.md

 An alternate layout was added for efficient tagging, switch to it with `Ctrl+L`

 ### Usage
 The minimal usage is to run `helper.py` or `start.bat`.
 The program will ask you for an input folder, which will be remembered for next time.
-A staging and output folder will be created in the current directory, and the output dimension will be 1024x1024.
+A staging and output folder will be created in the input folder, and the output dimension will be 1024x1024.
 For more parameters read `python helper.py --help`.

 ### Hotkeys
 ```